 Peter continues to maintain the buildings and grounds, and on renovation when time allows.
 The Bullpen is now complete and available as a space for private contemplation or retreat.
 2019 saw the start of work on the last building needing renovation; the Dream Barn.
-First step was replacing rotten wooden lintels then putting on a new roof structure.
-In 2020 the aim is to take the slates off the Smiley Barn, replace the roof structure and re-slate.
+First step was replacing rotten wooden lintels then putting on a new roof structure and covering.
+In 2021 the aim is to take the slates off the Smiley Barn, replace the roof structure and re-slate.

 We always welcome new ideas for Roselidden, so if you would like us to consider your activity, please do contact us.